 Chapter 2023-169, Laws of Florida (L.O.F.), expanded grant opportunities for local governments and eligible entities working to address TMDLs or impaired waters.
+When funding is available, eligible entities can also apply for grant funding for stormwater, regional agricultural projects, and a broader suite of wastewater projects including collection systems and domestic wastewater reuse through the Water Quality Improvement Grant program.
 Through the DEP Water Quality Improvement Grant program, eligible entities can apply for grant funding for wastewater, stormwater, and regional agricultural projects.
 Projects are prioritized that have the maximum nutrient load per project, demonstrate project readiness, are cost-effective, have cost-share by the applicant (except for Rural Areas of Opportunity), have previous state commitment, and are in areas where reductions are most needed.
 Multiple competitive funding resources are available under the Protecting Florida Together website.

 Financial and technical assistance through FDACS and the SJRWMD are available to agricultural producers within the Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP.

-FDACS and conservation district technicians provide outreach and education on BMP implementation for enrolled agricultural operations, as well as work with interested producers to provide cost share funding for projects to improve on-farm nutrient and irrigation efficiencies that work in tandem with the applicable practices from the producer's BMP checklist.
+FDACS and conservation district technicians provide outreach and education on BMP implementation for enrolled agricultural operations, and work with interested producers to provide cost share funding for projects to improve on-farm nutrient and irrigation efficiencies that work in tandem with the applicable practices from the producer's BMP checklist.
 The SJRWMD cost share program also provides outreach and funding for projects that provide nutrient and irrigation management benefits.
 FDACS and the SJRWMD work closely to ensure their cost share programs complement each other to meet the needs of the producers while considering the specific characteristics of the region.